Table of Contents[Hide][Show]

 Adrenal problems can frequently masquerade as thyroid problems.
 As a result, if the adrenal glands are experiencing high levels of stress day in and day out from lack of sleep, too much sugar and caffeine in the diet and a rush rush lifestyle loaded with carbohydrate-heavy processed foods, thyroid gland problems will eventually manifest along with the adrenal problems.
 Panic attacks may occur as well.

 Why is this such a big problem?

-Because thyroid problems often end up going longevity.with insulin resistance problems.
-The development of insulin resistance is a BIG problem as this has a direct effect on
+Because thyroid problems often end up going hand in hand with insulin resistance problems.
+The development of insulin resistance is a BIG problem as this has a direct effect on longevity.

 When does one cup of coffee in the morning or that afternoon pick me up candy bar suddenly indicate a major problem on the horizon?